 With this arrangement you will then be able to better control your Boxer, guiding them as you would a horse with reins.
 It also evens the pressure to both the front and back of the pulling dog, allowing you better control and a better way of training.

 Both the chest and belly areas are padded for comfort and to reduce pressure when tugging.
 For a good fit, there are four adjustment straps, two at the shoulder and two at the belly.
 The harness is made of high-quality nylon and reflective trims are on the outer layer for better visibility at night.
 There is also a handy pocket for ID tags.

-The Ruffwear is a good no-pull harness which we have had a lot of success with.
+The Ruffwear is one of the best no pull dog harnesses for boxers and one which we have had a lot of success with.
 The flexibility to use it for training, pulling and walking makes it ideal for a Boxer’s temperament.

 2. Julius-K9 16IDC P2+ IDC PowerHarness with Security Lock

 |Julius-K9 16IDC P2+ IDC PowerHarness with Security Lock for Dogs, Size 2, Black||46 Reviews||Buy on Amazon|